brainstormforce/astra-import-export/README.md

 ## Description ##

+Astra theme customizer offers several settings for header/footer layout, sidebar and blog designs, colors, backgrounds, typography and much more.
+You need to tweak the number of settings to make your site look flawless.
+These settings can be moved to other Astra sites easily with Import / Export Customizer Settings plugin.
+It will save repetitive work to arrange all customizer settings for each new Astra site or while moving the site from local to live.

-An easy-to-use plugin for the Astra theme that lets you import-export customizer settings.
+It is an easy-to-use plugin for the Astra theme that lets you import-export customizer settings.

 <strong>Note:</strong>

-The Import Export for Astra Theme plugin is created for <a href="https://wpastra.com/?utm_source=wp-repo&utm_campaign=home-page-banner-for-astra-theme&utm_medium=description">Astra theme</a>.
+This Import/Export plugin is created only for the <a href="https://wpastra.com/?utm_source=wp-repo&utm_campaign=home-page-banner-for-astra-theme&utm_medium=description">Astra theme</a>.
 You should have the Astra theme installed and activated on your website.

 ## Installation ##